lambdaclass/entropy_blog/posts/aleo-programs-deployment.md

 ✅ Deployed 'foo.aleo' (in "[...]/foo")
 ```

-If you run `aleo deploy` outside your program directory (lets say inside `/not_foo`) the latter is not going to be deployed and the console output should log:
+If you run `aleo deploy` outside your program directory (let's say inside `/not_foo`) the latter is not going to be deployed and the console output should log:

 ```bash
 ⚠️  Missing 'program.json' at '[...]/not_foo'